 4 Signs to know if your payday loan is illegal

 - The lender doesn’t have any contact details: Tell me something.
 If you’re doing an illegal business, would you like people to track you?
 Would you prefer to leave any trace?
 Would you prefer to share your contact details with anyone?
 Perhaps not.
 Right?
 The same applies to illegal payday loan companies also.
 They are also less likely to display their contact details on their website.

 - The lender is tribal: Tribal payday loan lenders are not legal in the USA.
 They don’t have the license to do business in our country, and they charge sky-high interest interests.
 They don’t follow the state and federal laws.
 The APR on a payday loan shouldn’t be more than 36%.
 This is the maximum interest rate lenders can charge in most states, and that is because borrowers can afford to pay this rate.
 But the tribal payday loan lenders charge well above 100% interest rate.
 In fact, some of them charge above 500% interest rate.
 Do check out the official website of the tribal lender minutely.
 If you see that the APR is not listed on the website, then it’s a red flag.
 You must avoid doing business with them.
 Read the About Us section of the website carefully.
 See if they have mentioned anything about belonging to a sovereign tribal community.
 If so, then stay away from them.

-- The lender doesn’t follow state laws: Payday loan companies have to follow the state and federal laws.
+- The lender doesn’t follow state laws: Payday loan companies have to follow state and federal laws.
 For instance, in Colorado, the maximum loan amount is capped at $500.
 If a payday loan company is ready to give you $600, then this means that they have violated the state payday loan laws.
 In that case, the loan is illegal.

-- The lender threatens to arrest you: When debtors are unable to pay back lenders, they are threatened of dire consequences.
+- The lender threatens to arrest you: When debtors are unable to pay back lenders, they are threatened with dire consequences.
 Some lenders threaten to arrest debtors for non-payment of debt.
-Some lenders threaten to seize properties of debtors.
-Some even threaten to garnish the wage of borrowers.
-Find out: Can payday lenders seize assets and do wage garnishment?
+Some lenders threaten to seize the properties of debtors.
+Some even threaten to garnish the wages of borrowers.

+- Find out: Can payday lenders seize assets and do wage garnishment?
 Sometimes, illegal payday loan companies call employers directly and speak rubbish about the debtor.
 They do this to scare debtors and ruin their image.